Pepperi-Addons/data-retention/README.md

-# pepperi-data-retention
+# data-retention
-repository for data retention addon
+This is a Pepperi addon for creating and maintaining data retention policy.